A Pit Boss smoker can elevate your barbecue game to the next level. It provides a delicious smoky flavor to your meats and other dishes.

 Priming The Pit Boss Smoker

-The priming procedure is a very important step that will need to be done on all new smokers and if the smoker has run out of fuel/pellets from the hopper.
+The priming procedure is a very important step that must be done on all new smokers and if the smoker has run out of fuel/pellets from the hopper.

 If the Adler tunnel is empty, it can not supply pellets to the firepot, and the igniter rod will switch off.

-Here is how to prime the Pit Boss Smoker:
+Here is how to prime the Pit Boss Pellet Grills:

 - Switch on the smoker by pushing the 'on' button; the igniter timing cycle will appear on the display screen.